Business Loans Overview

 These targeted programs have limited funding available with different eligibility requirements, minimum and maximum loan amounts, loan terms, interest rates, and fees, but one might be right for your business.
 Please contact us to learn more about these opportunities.

-CBAC values the health and safety of all staff, loan clients, small businesses seeking assistance, and partners and stakeholders.
-We thank you for your patience as we continue to experience a high volume of inquiries.
-We are still working with the New Jersey Economic Development Authority (NJEDA), federal agencies, and other partners to assist small businesses during the pandemic by offering several loan programs.
+Though many Federal and State direct assistance programs ended, we still work with the NJ Economic Development Authority (NJEDA), federal agencies, and other partners to assist small businesses.
 CLICK HERE to read our most current pandemic action statement, and how we strive to be available and responsive to your small business needs in our target communities.
+Thank you for your patience as we continue to do all we can to serve the small business community.

 CBAC strives to make the loan application and approval process as quick, smooth, and efficient as possible for you.
 The application, forms, and other documents we request from you gives us the information we need to consider your loan request.